-I'm a composer, pianist, and programmer with over a decade of private and college teaching experience.
-As a composer and pianist, my music has been featured in festivals and won awards both in the US and internationally.
-As a programmer, I have created numerous tools for composition, most notably the SCAMP libraries for computer-assisted composition in Python.
+My teaching is informed by my work as a composer, pianist, coder, and, increasingly, YouTuber.
+I hold degrees from Stanford (BA in Music, MA in Music, Science and Technology) and UC Santa Barbara (PhD in Music Composition), and my music has been featured in festivals and won awards both in the US and internationally.
+As a programmer, I have created numerous tools for composition, most notably the SCAMP libraries for composing music in Python.

 For me, the rigorous study of piano performance has always gone hand-in-hand with the study of composition.
-I perform in solo and ensemble settings, and cover a range of music, from standard repertoire to contemporary music to my own compositions.
-As a teacher, I have offered both individual and class instruction, and focus on the development of good weight transfer for a relaxed approach to the keyboard.
-Listen here for a sample of my playing.
+I perform a range of music, from standard repertoire, to contemporary music, to my own compositions.
+As a teacher, I put significant emphasis on the physical choreography of piano playing, as we learn to transfer the relaxed weight of the torso and shoulders into the keys.
+Beyond that, I tend to tailor my approach to the individual student: whether you want to learn Chopin preludes, or play pop songs by ear, I'm here for it!

 As the developer of the SCAMP libraries for Computer-Assisted Music in Python, I can teach you not only how to code, but also how music and code interrelate.
 We can start with the absolute basics, or jump straight into more advanced topics, such as generating music using Markov chains or L-systems.
 Although I typically teach in Python, I'm comfortable with many other languages and frameworks, such as Java/Processing, SuperCollider, C/C++, JavaScript and Max/MSP.